-Exploring Sri Lanka had been long pending, and it finally happened this month.
-A strange coincidence that I landed in Sri Lanka on the Dussehra day, a day so closely associated with Sri Lanka.
+Exploring Sri Lanka had been a long pending wish, and it finally happened this month.
+A strange coincidence that I landed in Sri Lanka on Dussehra day, a day so closely associated with Sri Lanka.
 There are various facets of Sri Lanka that I observed and felt.

 Exploring Sri Lanka – Travel Insights

 Just a day before going, during a conversation with a friend, he mentioned that the People of Sri Lanka have the same consciousness as Ravana, and I must meet people and observe that.
 I did not get to meet too many people except our guide who was this elderly gentleman called Oscar.
 But I could see a certain peace on the faces everywhere, a laid-back attitude, no hurry, no rush, and contentment of being happy with what they have.
 I am told that most of the islanders are that way, cut off from the world and contained in themselves, just like the islands that they live in.

 There was a lot of Indian influence, the ubiquitous being the ‘Bajaj Autos’, they are called ‘Trishaws’ there.
 Autos almost look like the lifeline of Sri Lanka, you can actually commute between cities using them.
 They are not cheap and the Autowallas seem to have inherited all traits of Bangalore auto drivers.
 So you need to haggle and haggle to come to the right price.
 If they realize you are a foreigner, they try to sell you an auto ride around the place.
 The next was Maruti Cars, there was this whole range of Maruti vehicles there with the exception of Wagon R. The last and biggest influence is the Indian movies and Hindi songs.
 The FM channels seem to survive on Hindi film music.